 The Carrie Fisher gag gets a good laugh but, funny and all as it is, it lacks in comparison to the first two Scream films.
 The gags here are cameo and in-joke gags that have little sophistication above the average Joe Dante film, whereas in the first two films Kevin Williamson relentlessly played with and jibed at the cliches and had characters take their entire ways of acting from movie stereotypes.

 The film’s greatest piece of inspiration in this regard was its now defunct website (www.scream3.com), which instead of featuring the character/cast bios and a plot synopsis of the film as most promotional websites do, creates an entire fictional history of Sunrise Studios, a production list of upcoming films and bios of the cast in Stab 3.
 Craven racks suspense competently but the film seems hurried as he hurtles through set-ups with such a breakneck pace that sequences never have time to linger in memory.

-Wes Craven and most of the cast returned for a further entry in the series with Scre4m/Scream 4 (2011).
-The premise was later reworked as the tv series Scream: The Series (2015– ).
+Wes Craven and most of the cast returned for a further entry in the series with Scre4m/Scream 4 (2011), while different directors took over from the late Craven for a fifth and sixth film Scream (2022) and Scream VI (2023).
+The premise was later reworked as the tv series Scream: The Series (2015-9).